-Answer · Excessive slipping of the wheels, together with defective sanding, is generally the cause of a bent or broken side rod.
+Answer: Excessive slipping of the wheels, together with defective sanding, is generally the cause of a bent or broken side rod.
 Of course, a bad flaw may also be the cause.
-In the case of a fourwheeled coupled engine, both rods will have to be taken down; with a six-wheeled coupled engine, should the short end be defective, the short end on the opposite side must also be taken down; with a V-class eight-wheeled coupled engine, the eccentric strap and rods are connected to the second pair of coupled wheels, and if the side rod connecting these wheels to main driving eranks he defective the engine will have to be disconnected, and a relief engine obtained to haul the engine to the depôt; but should any short end only be defective, it would then be sufficient to disconnect the corresponding one on the opposite side.
+In the case of a fourwheeled coupled engine, both rods will have to be taken down; with a six-wheeled coupled engine, should the short end be defective, the short end on the opposite side must also be taken down; with a V-class eight-wheeled coupled engine, the eccentric strap and rods are connected to the second pair of coupled wheels, and if the side rod connecting these wheels to main driving cranks be defective, the engine will have to be disconnected, and a relief engine obtained to haul the engine to the depôt; but should any short end only be defective, it would then be sufficient to disconnect the corresponding one on the opposite side.

 If it is necessary to take down the connecting rod, place the bush ring on the crank pin and replace the collar and split pin; this will prevent the side rods from coming off.
-Then draw piston to the back end of the exilindar and secure it there between the crosshead and the rear end of the cylinder by means of the plate provided.
-In the event of a best side rod binding on the crank pins, the best method is to dissonment the rod on the opposite side of the engine first, then, with a pinch bar, move the engine a little to case the defective rod, which should then be easily removed
+Then draw piston to the back end of the cylinder and secure it there between the crosshead and the rear end of the cylinder by means of the plate provided.

+In the event of a bent side rod binding on the crank pins, the best method is to disconnect the rod on the opposite side of the engine first, then, with a pinch bar, move the engine a little to ease the defective rod, which should then be easily removed.
-37 Question: What should you do if a piston rod

-Assure: Remove all the broken parts, then take off the connecting real and draw the crosshead out or secure it right body, place the ring provided on the crank pin to keep the role take off the creative rods and strap role take off the eventure rods and strap defective side, centre the valve and properly secure it.
-The engine may then proceed on one evilinder.
-See Onestions Nos.
-45 and 44.

-38. Question: If the leading or trailing side rod of "C" class (consolidation) engine breaks, what should be done?

-Answer: The leading and trailing side rods, being knuckle jointed, it is only necessary to remove the broken pieces of the rod and the corresponding rod on the opposite side of the neries

-39. Question: If the centre side rod of "C" class (consolidation) engine breaks, what should you

-Answer: Take off all the side rods on both sides of the engine, and then replace the connecting rods and the eccentric arms, and the engine can then run on its own power, taking as much loading as possible, according to the grade, conditions. &c.

-40. Question: What is meant by lost motion?
+- 37 Question: What should you do if a piston rod breaks? - Answer: Remove all the broken parts, then take off the connecting rod and draw the crosshead out or secure it right back, place the ring provided on the crank pin to keep the side rods on, take off the eccentric rods and straps on the defective side, centre the valve and properly secure it.
+The engine may then proceed on one cylinder.
+See Questions Nos.
+45 and 46. - 38.
+Question: If the leading or trailing side rod of "C" class (consolidation) engine breaks, what should be done? - Answer: The leading and trailing side rods, being knuckle jointed, it is only necessary to remove the broken pieces of the rod and the corresponding rod on the opposite side of the engine. - 39.
+Question: If the centre side rod of "C" class (consolidation) engine breaks, what should you do? - Answer: Take off all the side rods on both sides of the engine, and then replace the connecting rods and the eccentric arms, and the engine can then run on its own power, taking as much loading as possible, according to the grade, conditions, &c. - 40.
+Question: What is meant by lost motion?

 Answer: This term is used to designate the loss of piston or valve travel due to the wear of some parts of the engine.
 Thus, if the bearings of the main connecting rods are worn, the pistons must move a distance equal to the wear at each end of the stroke before it moves the crank pin.
-Taking up the lost motion means making the parts which were loose if properly, and thus obtain the maximum power from the engine at the nairiumum cost.
+Taking up the lost motion means making the parts which were loose fit properly, and thus obtain the maximum power from the engine at the minimum cost.

-41. Question: Explain how you would test the valves
+41. Question: Explain how you would test the valves and pistons of an engine?